Horseshoe Baltimore Casino & Caesars Sports Overview

 Horseshoe Casino Poker

-The WSOP Poker Room at Horseshoe Casino Baltimore currently features 15 tables.
-This poker room typically has cash games and tournaments.
-The latter is on hold for the time being.
+The WSOP Poker Room at Horseshoe Casino Baltimore currently features 22 tables.
+The poker room typically offers both cash games and tournaments.

-In addition to different (Limit and No Limit) Hold’em games, players will find a few options when playing Omaha.
+In addition to different fixed-limit and no-limit hold’em games, players will typically find options to play Omaha as well.
 The 24-hour a day WSOP Poker Room at Horseshoe also offers a variety of promotions and specials including high hand prizes and bounties.

 Off-track betting at Horseshoe

 Much like the rest of the casino at Horseshoe Baltimore, there’s plenty of room to bet on horses.
-Horseshoe Casino’s off-track betting area has 30 large TVs for all to watch.
+The casino’s off-track betting area has 30 large TVs for all to watch.
 There are also 44 carrels available for horse bettors.
 Each carrel has a personal television to watch the races up close.

 Horseshoe entertainment and amenities

 The casino is just one of the entertainment options at Horseshoe Baltimore.
-The property is home to the first Topgolf “Swing Suite.”
+The property features the first Topgolf “Swing Suite.”
 The space has two golf simulator bays and a host of virtual non-golf games.

 Horseshoe is also home to Poe’s Nest.
 This is Baltimore’s first and only Ravens-themed bar.
 The lounge is open all day and night 365 days a year.
 Poe’s Nest is home to live entertainment.
 There are also plenty of TVs to watch sports.